 Copying files is a slow and laborious process I’m afraid as, as far as I can see, it has to be done one image at a time.
 If you find a better way, do please let me know!

 p.s.
 For those looking for other nationalities in the predominantly English-speaking 15 International Brigade: Australian & New Zealander files begin at 545/6/67, Irish at 545/6/439, Canadians at 545/6/534 and Americans at 545/6/845 (though the first personnel file, Aa-Ai, is not until 545/6/855)

 Precise figures for the numbers of British and Irish volunteers killed in the various battles in the Spanish Civil War are hard to come by.
 Record-keeping was not always as accurate as historians might wish for (there was, after all, a war on), leading to a number of errors in lists that have appeared over the years.

 Many include the names of volunteers who, it later transpired, had actually survived the war.
 For example, a young miner from Swansea called Dillwyn Ledbury was long thought to have been killed during the Republican Ebro offensive of July 1938.
 In fact, he was repatriated via France that December and lived long enough to be interviewed on 2 July 1970 by Hywell Francis for his book on the Welsh volunteers.
-Likewise, the Leeds volunteer Henry Carass was believed to have died during the Jarama bloodbath of February 1937 but, as his son (who was born in 1941) confirms, Carass survived to continue his fight against fascism during the Second World War.
+Likewise, the Leeds volunteer Henry Carass was believed to have died during the Jarama bloodbath of February 1937, but as his son (who was born in 1941) confirms, Carass survived to continue his fight against fascism during the Second World War.
 At the same time, a number of people who died in Spain were not included in the various ‘Rolls of Honour’ which appeared in books and pamphlets dedicated to the British & Irish volunteers.
-For example, the London carpenter William Featherstone, who died in Vich Hospital in November 1938, is one of twelve known to have been killed in Spain who, for many years, was not listed.
+For example, the London carpenter William Featherstone, who died in Vich Hospital in November 1938, is one of twelve known to have been killed in Spain who was not listed for years.

 A full updated list appears on the International Brigades Memorial Trust website.
 It was complied by myself and the IBMT’s researcher and archivist, Jim Carmody, with the assistance of historians and family members too numerous to mention.
-Below is an appendix to the list, which breaks it down, battle by battle.
+Below is a table which breaks the list down, battle by battle.
 It is clear from the figures that Jarama, the first action of the British Battalion in Spain, justly earned its reputation as a bloodbath and baptism of fire.
 Likewise, both the battle of Brunete in July 1937 and the Republican Ebro Offensive a year later also proved terribly costly.
 However, the retreat through Aragon during the spring of 1938 also stands out as a time when the volunteers faced some of the toughest odds.
 As at Jarama, the British were desperately fighting to contain a colossal Rebel onslaught.
 But this time, outnumbered and outgunned, the Republican forces were unable to hold the line, as Francoist forces broke through reaching the Mediterranean and splitting the Republican zone into two.
 It was a blow from which the Republic would, I think, never really recover.

 British & Irish casualties in Spain, by battle.